avimoondra/openintro/FIXME.md

 - Instead of blue cirlces, let's use red circles with lines around them to visually denote selection.
 Change the population to blue then.

 ## blocking
-- Instead of blue cirlces, let's use red circles with lines around them to visually denote selection.
-Change the population to blue then.
+- Instead of blue and red circles, let's use stick figures.